sadigitID/dentist-webhooks/README.md

 ## Description

-This webhook endpoint is used to receive **scan update notifications** from an external manufacturing or scanning system.
+This webhook endpoint is used to receive **scan update notifications** from an external scanning system.

 The system validates the webhook signature, locates the active case for the given patient, records an activity log, and processes the scan update.